 Please note that all applications must be written in English.
 Please write as simply as possible and avoid language mistakes.
 If English is not your first language, we recommend that you have your application reviewed by a native speaker before submission.

 Please note that due to the high number of applications that are received, it is unfortunately not possible to provide individual feedback to applicants.How to fill in BJA-ESAIC Grants Full Application Final

-- The work must be performed in one of the European countries that is represented in the ESAIC Council or from which the National Society is a Society Member of the ESAIC may apply.
+- The work must be performed in one of the European countries that are represented in the ESAIC Council or from which the National Society is a Society Member of the ESAIC may apply.
 Collaborative studies among different European countries may be supported.
 In this case, it is necessary to receive recommendation letters from all the institutions participating in the study.